This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 The first signs are purplish-brown spots on the leaves, which can spread if left untreated.
 The fungus that causes the disease invades through wounds on the leaves or cracks in the skin of potatoes.
 Infected potatoes will have dark patches on their skin or internal tissues and a white mold growing.
 Eventually, they will rot and turn into a pulp.

 The fungus spreads from infected plants to healthy ones and can destroy entire crops and fields in just a few weeks.
-The spores of the fungus that causes potato blight can travel on wind currents or via insects from another field or even another country.
+The spores of the fungus that causes potato blight can travel on wind currents or via insects from another area or even another country.
 The spores can also spread through soil during plowing and harvesting if there are roots of infected potatoes left on the soil surface.

 What Does Potato Blight Look Like?